 - Financial assistance for mild and severe morbidity

-- Health ID card for the ultra poor
+- Health ID card for people in ultra-poverty

 - Ensure sanitary latrine

 - Ensure safe drinking water through sinking hand pumps

 - Create Strong linkage with other health service provider